johen12/lossy/README.md

 numpy
 ```

-The following packages are additionally used in the notebook `toylossy_demo.ipynb`:
+The following packages are additionally used in the notebook `lossy_demo.ipynb`:
 ```
 pandas
 seaborn